-\The RN-BSN Program curriculum includes one graduate-level course (N6102W Information Systems) which is transferable (with earned grades of "B" or higher) toward the MSN degree.
+The RN-BSN Program curriculum includes one graduate-level course (N6102W Preparation of Scholarship Skills for Advanced Practice Nursing) which is transferable (with earned grades of "B" or higher) toward the MSN Nursing Leadership and Administration degree.
 Credit for this course may be applied to both the Baccalaureate and Master's degrees.